bmf-san/godon/README.md

-# golb
+# godon
-Golb is a simple load balancer built with golang.
+Godon is a simple load balancer built with golang.

 # Features
 - Load Balancing Algorithm